LMCuber/QuickPed/README.md

 As far as my eyes can see, these are the main industry defining _DES_ software:

 ### AnyLogic
-Is very powerful, but to unlock that power, you have to code a lot of `Java` ☠️.
-The software also looks very old and some operations are very jank to perform.
-The only one I have personally used, and in my experience, it is more powerful, but takes a lot more setup and great understanding of the scene, the nodes and all attributes to effectively code in `Java`.
+This is the one I has personally used before.
+*
+* The program (and the additional code you write) must be `Java` ☠️.
+This makes the simulation slower than a simulation written in a compiled language where the memory is manully managed (e.g. `zig`).
+* The software looks very old and some operations are feel very janky to perform, such as configuring a custom agent profile and importing a database for arrival schedules (which broke at least 4 times when I was trying to import it).

 ### FlexSim